Victor Licata

-Modern researchers have found that marijuana was never mentioned in any of Licata's psychiatric reports or considered a factor in the killings.
-Instead it was established that the young man had been identified as mentally ill and there had been steps to incarcerate him before the murders.
+Recent research has revealed that marijuana was never referenced in any of Licata's psychiatric reports nor was it considered a contributing factor in the homicides.
+Instead, it has been confirmed that Licata had been diagnosed with a mental illness and measures were being taken to institutionalize him prior to the murders.

 Two weeks after the murder of his family, 21-year-old Licata was declared unfit to stand trial for reasons of insanity and committed to the Florida State Hospital for the Insane.
 He escaped, was later recaptured and hanged himself in prison in 1950.